reuk/wayverb/docs_source/image_source.md

 source was reflected.

 Each image source represents a perfect specular reflection, so there is no way for the image model to calculate scattered or diffuse responses.
-Though this may sound troubling, it is not very problematic.
 The conversion of specular into diffuse sound energy is unidirectional, so repeated reflections cause the ratio of scattered to specular energy to increase monotonically.
-It is shown in [@kuttruff_room_2009, p.
-126] that though the earliest reflections may be largely specular, after a few reflections the large majority of sound energy becomes diffuse.
+Kuttruff shows that, though the earliest reflections may be largely specular, after a few reflections the large majority of sound energy becomes diffuse [@kuttruff_room_2009, p.
+126].
 This suggests that the image model should be used only for very early reflections, and a secondary model used to compute late, diffuse reflections.
+In Wayverb, the image model is used for early reflections, and stochastic ray-tracing is used for the diffuse tail.

-### Validity Checks
+### Audibility Checking

-Having found the position of an image-source, by reflecting it in one or more surfaces, it must be checked to ensure it represents a specular path to the receiver.
+The position of an image source is found by reflecting it in one or more surfaces.
+Next, it must be checked to ensure it represents a specular path to the receiver.
 This is known as an *audibility test* [@vorlander_auralization:_2007, p.
 202].

 Consider first a source $S$, a receiver $R$, and a single wall $A$.
 The source